chalberg/biochat/README.md

 ```

 #### Setting up a Virtual Environment with Conda
 Because of the size of the dependencies, it is highly reccomended that a virtual environment is set up for this project.
-Navigate to this project directory and use these commands to setup a venv with conda:
+Navigate to this project directory and use these commands to setup a venv with Conda:
 ```bash
 conda create --name biochat
 conda activate biochat